wilfred11/self-attention/readme.md

  ## Self-attention model

 The self-attention model in code can be viewed below.
-When coded in this way
+Most of the time, a complete transformer is made up of several components.
+In this case, the self-attention model is a component which  can be fed with the matrix representing the embedded sentence.

+I will not go through the entire training of this component, as several other components are needed to create a complete model.
+It is important to keep in mind that the weight matrices for Q, K and V are learned.
+This implies that when a transformer is trained using a real

 ```
 import torch